-Energy efficiency is a key part of the design in both the middle school and new high school also under construction, Puffer said.
+Energy efficiency is a key part of the design in both the middle school and also under construction, Puffer said.

 Each classroom will have windows that can open for ventilation.
 Lighting near the windows can be turned off when it's bright enough outside, saving electricity, Puffer said.
 Designing the buildings to have interior courtyards bring in more light.

 More efficient heating and cooling will be used, he added.
 The district recently had to replace the boiler at Lee Burneson Middle School, Puffer said, and the improvement in energy efficiency is startling.